edvgha/Ultra/README.md

 <a name="readme-top"></a>

+# Ultra
-# Ultra: Graph compiler for the fast inference (without PyTorch interpreter cost)
+Graph compiler for the fast inference (without PyTorch interpreter cost)

 The main goal of Ultra is to implement the zero-overhead principle by compiling dynamically specified data flow PyTorch JIT IR graph